UnbendableStraw/homepod-restore/README.md

 1. IN ORDER: Place and keep your HomePod upside down.
 Then, connect the adapter to the homepod.
 Then, plug the usb cable into computer.
 Only then, can you plug power into homepod.

-* It is important you do this in order.
+  * * It is important you do this in order.
 Keep pod upside down.
 USB to PC first.
 Then power to pod.

-* Some macs will have "Allow Accessory to Connect" prompts along the way, Allow them!
+  * * Some macs will have "Allow Accessory to Connect" prompts along the way, Allow them!
 Pay attention to more prompts while running restore process, too.

-2. Run the following three commands one at a time, replacing YOUR.ipsw with the location of your .ipsw file.
+2. Run the following commands, one at a time.
+Replace YOUR.ipsw with the location of your .ipsw file.
 You can drag your .ipsw file from Finder into your Terminal window to populate it's path.

 ```
 gaster pwn
 gaster reset
 idevicerestore -d -e YOUR.ipsw
 ```
-* Do not disturb HomePod or cable during restore process
+* * Do not disturb HomePod or cable during restore process

-3. Be patient.
+3. Be patient!
 It can take up to 10-15 minutes.
 Once you see `Restore Complete` continue waiting about a minute, then you'll see it reconnect in DFU mode again.
-You can now unplug power, then usb, then remove adapter from homepod, flip rightside up, reconnect power and wait for setup chime.
+You can now unplug power, then usb, then remove adapter from homepod, flip rightside up, reconnect power and wait for it to reboot a few times to initialize set-up!

-Now you can set it up and use like any other homepod!
+Now you can set it up and use like any other homepod.
 This does not break over the air updates or any features / functionality.

 ## Troubleshooting

 If the restore is unsuccessful, try again from Restore Step 1.
 Usually though, errors are caused by faulty hardware, bad connection to the homepod, or you didn't do something right.

+* If you get an error "Unable to get SHSH blobs for this device" you are likely using an incompatible version of idevicerestore.
+If you intsalled it with `brew install --HEAD idevicerestore`, then uninstall it with `brew uninstall d235j/ios-restore-tools/idevicerestore` and install the specific version in Prerequisite Step 4.
-* Is your homepod upside down?
+* Is your homepod upside down while attempting all of this?
-* Did you connect USB first, then connect power to pod?
+* Did you connect the HomePod's USB first, then connect power to HomePod?
 * Did you run `gaster pwn`, then `gaster reset`, then `idevicerestore -d -e YOUR.ipsw` all while your HomePod was connected, on, and upside down?
 * Restart your computer and try again from Restore Step 1.
 * If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.